thadikari/anytime/README.md

 mpi11 python -u run_eval.py cifar10 amb rms 256 --amb_time_limit 5.5 --amb_num_splits 16 --test_size 100 --induce > ~/checkpoints/output_amb 2>&1
 mpi11 python -u run_eval.py cifar10 fmb rms 256 --test_size 100 --induce > ~/checkpoints/output_fmb 2>&1
 ```
-* Here, `mpi1`, `mpi4`, `mpiall` are an aliases.
+* Here, `mpi1`, `mpi4` and `mpiall` are aliases.
 For example `mpi4` translates to `mpirun -host master,node001,node002,node003`.
-* For CIFAR10 it is important to set `test_size` at a lower value.
-Otherwise using the all 10,000 samples in the test dataset to evaluate the model at the master takes too much time.
-As a result workers will have wait to send updates to the master.
+* For CIFAR10 it is important to set a low value for `test_size`.
+Otherwise master will use all 10,000 samples in the test dataset to evaluate the model.
+As a result workers will have to wait to send updates to the master.
 * A sample log line printed by a worker looks like `Sending [256] examples, compute_time [5.63961], last_idle [0.267534], last_send [0.244859]`.
     * `last_send`: in the last round, time spent sending the update to the master.
     * `last_idle`: in the last round, time spent after sending an update till starting computations for the next round (includes receiving time from the master as well).

-## Benchmarks on EC2
+## Stats on EC2
 Commands and sample worker outputs:
 * `mpi11 python -u run_eval.py cifar10 fmb rms 512 --test_size 100`:
 ``` shell